What Was Albert Einstein's IQ

 The Limitations of Measuring Genius

-Einstein’s story underscores the limitations of using IQ scores to measure genius.
-IQ tests can shed light on reasoning and critical thinking skills, but they overlook other essential facets of genius like creativity, persistence, and curiosity.
+Einstein’s story highlights the limitations of using IQ scores to measure genius.
+IQ tests reveal reasoning and critical thinking skills but overlook creativity, persistence, and curiosity.

 The Role of Creativity, Persistence, and Curiosity